dananjayavr/stwinkt1b_board_mcu_test/README.md

 - Implement a basic state machine architecture, for easy porting to a RTOS later on.

+- Figure out USB CDC (used in BSP) to send data to a computer, rather than using VCOM/USART over the debugger.

 - Figure out how battery charging code through BSP works.
 Also, getting the PWR button to turn off the device would be neat.
 - Figure out a way to get battery status (V, A).
 To know when to charge and when to stop charging.